dimsmol/authen/README.md

 Methods:

-* login(res, identityStr, options, cb) - creates auth tokens for given identity, applies auth to res if res is not null
+* login(res, identity, options, cb) - creates auth tokens for given identity, applies auth to res if res is not null
 	* options available:
 		* useCookies - set auth cookies if res is not null
 		* isSessionLifetime - make cookies session lifetime